 The following is a summary of certain United States federal income tax consequences resulting from the purchase, ownership and disposition of a debt security and does not purport to be a comprehensive discussion of all the possible United States federal income tax consequences of the purchase, ownership or disposition of the debt securities.
-This summary is based on the United States federal income tax laws, including the Internal Revenue Code of 1986, as amended, or the Code, existing, temporary and proposed regulations, or Treasury Regulations, promulgated thereunder, rulings, official pronouncements and judicial decisions, all as in effect on the date of this prospectus and all of which are subject to change, possibly with retroactive effect, or to different interpretations.
-It deals only with debt securities that are purchased as part of the initial offering and are held as capital assets by purchasers and does not deal with special classes of holders, such as brokers or dealers in securities or currencies, banks, tax exempt organizations, insurance companies, persons holding debt securities as a hedge or hedged against currency risk or as a part of a straddle or conversion transaction, entities taxed as partnerships or the partners therein, or U.S. holders (as defined below) whose functional currency is not the U.S. dollar.
+This summary is based on the United States federal income tax laws, including the Internal Revenue Code of 1986, as amended (the "Code"), existing, temporary and proposed regulations ("Treasury Regulations") promulgated thereunder, rulings, official pronouncements and judicial decisions, all as in effect on the date of this prospectus and all of which are subject to change, possibly with retroactive effect, or to different interpretations.
+It deals only with debt securities that are purchased as part of the initial offering and are held as capital assets by purchasers and does not deal with special classes of holders, such as brokers or dealers in securities or currencies, banks, tax exempt organizations, insurance companies, persons holding debt securities as a hedge or hedged against currency risk or as a part of a straddle or conversion transaction, entities taxed as partnerships or the partners therein, non-resident alien individuals present in the United States for more than 182 days in a taxable year, former United States citizens or residents, United States persons (as defined below) holding the debt securities in connection with a trade or business conducted outside the United States, U.S. citizens or lawful permanent residents living abroad, or United States persons whose functional currency is not the U.S. dollar.
 Further, it does not address the alternative minimum tax, the Medicare tax on net investment income, special rules for the taxable year of inclusion for accrual basis taxpayers under Section 451(b) of the Code or other aspects of United States federal income or state and local taxation that may be relevant to a holder in light of such holder's particular circumstances.
 The tax consequences of holding a particular debt security will depend, in part, on the particular terms of such debt security as set forth in the applicable prospectus supplement.
 Prospective purchasers of debt securities should consult their own tax advisors concerning the consequences, in their particular circumstances, under the Code and the laws of any other taxing jurisdiction of the purchase, ownership and disposition of the debt securities.

-In general, a United States person who holds the debt securities or owns a beneficial interest in the debt securities ("U.S. holder") will be subject to United States federal taxation.
+In general, a United States person who holds the debt securities or owns a beneficial interest in the debt securities (a "U.S. holder") will be subject to United States federal taxation.
 You are a United States person for United States federal income tax purposes if you are:

-- an individual who is a citizen or resident of the United States. - a corporation or other entity organized under the laws of the United States or any state thereof or the District of Columbia. - an estate, the income of which is subject to United States federal income taxation regardless of its source, or - a trust if (i) a United States court is able to exercise primary supervision over the trust's administration and (ii) one or more United States persons have the authority to control all of the trust's substantial decisions.
+- an individual who is a citizen or resident of the United States, - a corporation or other entity organized under the laws of the United States or any state thereof or the District of Columbia, - an estate, the income of which is subject to United States federal income taxation regardless of its source, or - a trust if (i) a United States court is able to exercise primary supervision over the trust's administration and (ii) one or more United States persons have the authority to control all of the trust's substantial decisions.